 - User-Convenience as a Key to a Seamless Charging Experience

 - Process and Timeline for the Publication of ISO Standards

 History of ISO 15118

-Integration of EVs into the Smart Grid
+Vehicle-to-Grid — Integrating EVs into the Grid

 ISO 15118 allows the EV and charging station to dynamically exchange information based on which a proper charging schedule can be (re-)negotiated.
 It’s important to make sure electric vehicles operate in a grid-friendly manner.
 In this case, “grid friendly” means that the device supports the charging of multiple vehicles at once while preventing the grid from overload.
 Smart charging applications will calculate an individual charging schedule for each EV by using the information available about the state of the electrical grid, the energy demand of each EV, and the mobility needs of each driver (departure time and driving range).

 Plug & Charge